Voting Frequently Asked Questions (FAQs)

 11. How can I learn about the candidates on my ballot?

 About a month before each election, go to VOTE411.org, click on the Find What’s On Your Ballot box, enter your address and you will see the races and candidates on your ballot.
-Candidates are invited to share their biographical information (picture, social media sites, contact information) and answer questions to help voters learn about why they think they are the best candidate for office.
+Candidates are invited to share their biographical information (picture, social media sites and contact information) and answer questions to help voters learn about their stances on various issues.
+The information shared on VOTE411 comes directly from the candidates.
+Also, see Local Candidate Events here.

 12. Where can I find more information about voting and elections?